devceejay/devceejay/README.md

 ## About Me:

-I'm Chijioke Nwabasili, a Front-end Web Developer based in Nigeria with a keen eye for design and a solid foundation in HTML, CSS, and a growing expertise in JavaScript.
+I'm Chijioke Nwabasili, a Front-end Web Developer based in Nigeria with a solid foundation in HTML, CSS, and a growing expertise in JavaScript.
 I’m passionate about creating responsive, interactive, and visually appealing websites that deliver exceptional user experiences.

 I prioritize writing clean, maintainable code while adhering to modern design principles to craft functional and engaging digital solutions.
 Currently, I’m expanding my JavaScript skills through structured learning and hands-on projects at <a href="https://www.linkedin.com/company/dotcampus-co">Dot Campus</a>.
 My goal is to become a proficient developer, contribute to impactful projects, and collaborate with others to build meaningful digital experiences.